MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/v2-osx.md

 ---
-title: Deploy a build and release agent on macOS ms.custom: seodec18
+title: Deploy a build and release agent on macOS (Agent version 2.x) ms.custom: seodec18
 description: Learn how to deploy a macOS agent to build and deploy your iOS application for Azure Pipelines and Team Foundation Server (TFS) (Agent version 2.x) ms.topic: conceptual